(Updated for 2020)

 A clean mailing list is one of the most important tools a business can have, as it is an easy vehicle for maintaining contact with existing customers and converting prospects into customers.
 While it can sometimes be a tedious process to correct your data, the return on this time investment is well worth it.

 Oh, One more thing…

 Here at Ironmark, we see oodles of direct mail fails because of crappy lists.
 Want to know the biggest, easily-fixable Excel mistake?
-De-duping your list only works if 1) You have a standardized convention for addresses, and 2) If you determine whether or not you want your direct mail piece to go to multiple people per household and communicate that to your mail partner.
+De-duping your list only works if you have a standardized convention for addresses and you determine whether or not you want your direct mail piece to go to multiple people per household (and communicate that to your mail partner).
 Let me unpick this further.

-1) Have a standardized convention for addresses.
-For example, decide if you are using “123 Main Street” or “123 Main St.” Using different versions of the same address will not flag as a duplicate entry in Excel, even if the contact names are different.
-Both will be mailed, and if this is a fundraising letter, your donor might be concerned you’re wasting money on postage.
+- Have a standardized convention for addresses.
+For example, decide if you are using “123 Main Street” or “123 Main St.” Using different versions of the same address will not flag either as a duplicate entry in Excel, even if the contact names are different.
+Both will be mailed, and if this is a fundraising letter, your donor might be concerned that you’re wasting money on postage.

-2) Determine if you want one piece mailed per mailing location.
+- Determine if you want one piece mailed per mailing location.
 For business direct mail, it’s absolutely acceptable for the president and the director of business operations to get an invitation to a chamber event.
 However, if you are sending an invitation or fundraising letter to someone’s household, you probably only want to send one per location.
-If you only want one per household, make sure your data is set up that way.
-Because if you de-dupe your list, and both Mr. Smith and Mrs. Smith are on there, depending on how you de-dupe, they both might get your piece.
+If you only want one per household, make sure your data is set up that way, because if you de-dupe your list and both Mr. Smith and Mrs. Smith are on there, depending on how you de-dupe, they both might get your piece.
 Talk to your mailing partner about your preferences, and if they’re anything like Ironmark, they will ensure your goals are met and can help you with the process.